Skip main navigation

 Staff hired after this date will have nine months from their hire date to meet the qualification requirements.

 Yes.
 All Service Provider staff delivering covered statewide services as of July 1, 2027, must meet the qualification requirements.
 Staff hired before that date must meet requirements by July 1, 2027.
+Staff hired after that date will have nine months from their hire date to meet the requirements.

 The new requirements apply to the following services under the DVR Statewide Service Agreement: